View on Registrar's Office webpage under STUDENT FORMS for the Academic Planning Sheet.

 In the fall of the senior year, students are asked once again to review the POE they have on file.
 Again, changes can be made either by drafting an entirely new POE or by completing a minor POE change form.
 In some instances, the POE completed sophomore year will remain accurate and no changes are needed.
 The final document, due in the Registrar's Office on or prior to preregistration for the spring semester, is considered a contract between the student and the College; students who do not complete the courses they have listed or who do not have a POE on file, are considered to have failed to meet degree requirements and will not graduate.
 A $50 late fee may be applied.

 Juniata students may receive assistance with academic coursework in a number of ways.
-Through the Office of Academic Support Services, students may receive general academic counseling and study skills guidance on topics such as note taking and exam preparation.
+Through QUEST, students may receive general academic counseling and study skills guidance on topics such as note taking and exam preparation.
 The campus-wide peer tutoring system offers individualized or group tutoring assistance with material in a particular course.
 Similarly, by visiting the Writing Center students may receive individual help on written assignments for any class.
 Students may take advantage of the Baldridge Reading Program, at additional cost, during the fall or spring semester to improve their reading comprehension and rate.

 Peer Tutoring Program